Demerara rebellion of 1823: Trials

 John Smith was arraigned in court-martial before Lt.
-Col. Goodman on 13 October, charged with four offences: "promoting discontent and dissatisfaction in the minds of the Negro Slaves towards their Lawful Masters, Overseers and Managers, inciting rebellion;

-advising, consulting and corresponding with Quamina, and further aiding and abetting Quamina in the revolt; failure to make known the planned rebellion to the proper authorities; did not use his best endeavours to suppress, detain and restrain Quamina once the rebellion was under way."
+Col. Goodman on 13 October, charged with four offences: "promoting discontent and dissatisfaction in the minds of the Negro Slaves towards their Lawful Masters, Overseers and Managers, inciting rebellion; advising, consulting and corresponding with Quamina, and further aiding and abetting Quamina in the revolt; failure to make known the planned rebellion to the proper authorities; did not use his best endeavours to suppress, detain and restrain Quamina once the rebellion was under way."
 The officers on the court martial judging Smith included a young Captain Colin Campbell, later to become Field Marshal Lord Clyde.

 Smith's trial concluded one month later, on 24 November.
 Smith was found guilty of the principal charges, and was given the death sentence.
 Pending an appeal, Smith was transferred from Colony House to prison, where he died of "consumption" in the early hours of 6 February 1824; To minimise the risk of stirring up slave sentiment, the colonists interred him at 4 am.
 The grave went without markings to avoid it becoming a rallying point for slaves.
 The Royal reprieve arrived on 30 March.
-Smith's death was a major step forward in the campaign to abolish slavery.
-News of his death was published in British newspapers, provoked enormous outrage and garnered 200 petitions to Parliament.
+News of these events was published in British newspapers, provoked enormous outrage and garnered 200 petitions to Parliament.
+Smith's death and the uprising by more than 9,000 enslaved men and women in Demerara provided major impetus to the campaign to abolish slavery in Britain.